-Jennifer has an 80% participation percentage in Operating Co and is, therefore, a significant individual of Operating Co.
+Jennifer has an 80% participation percentage in Operating Co, so she is a significant individual of Operating Co.

-Bill received 15% of the distributions from ABC Trust.
-Therefore, he has a direct participation percentage of 15% in ABC Trust.
+Bill received 15% of the distributions from ABC Trust - therefore, he has a direct participation percentage of 15% in ABC Trust.

-To find Bill's participation percentage in Operating Co, multiply together Bill's direct participation percentage in ABC Trust and ABC Trust's total participation percentage in Operating Co.
+To find Bill's participation percentage in Operating Co, multiply Bill's direct participation percentage in ABC Trust and ABC Trust's total participation percentage in Operating Co.